disturbedkh/Aegis-All-In-One/README.md

 ```
 git clone https://github.com/The-Pokemod-Group/Aegis-All-In-One.git
+cd Aegis-All-In-One
 ```

-### 2. Run the setup scripts
+### 2. Run the setup script

 ```
 sudo bash ./setup.sh
 ```

-This will prompt you to create all needed environmental and config variables and import them into relavent configs and the docker compose file.
+This will prompt you to create all needed environmental and config variables and import them into relevant configs and the docker compose file.
+The script will also create the initial databases.

-The second part will create the inital databases that will be fully created when the docker compose file is run.

-### 4. Start the stack
+### 3. Start the stack

 ```
 docker compose up -d --force-recreate --build